reearth-plugins/Copy-Prohibit-Plug-in/README.md

 ### Usage Example

-- When a photo is displayed with the standard function Image.
+- When a image is displayed with the standard function Image.

   You can save the photo in the context menu that appears with the right mouse button.

 　![](src/img3.png)

-- When a photo is displayed with this plug-in.
+- When a image is displayed with this plug-in.

-  The context menu displayed with the right mouse button does not allow you to save the photo.
+  The context menu displayed with the right mouse button does not allow you to save the image.

  ![](src/img4.png)